doughgle/doughgle.github.io/content/how-to/create-a-docs-as-code-build-pipeline/index.md

 ---

-**Before you publish written content, you wanna check spelling, lint markdown, get feedback on the prose, and check if there are any broken links.**
+### **Before you publish written content, you wanna check spelling, lint markdown, get feedback on the prose, and check if there are any broken links.**

 This approach uses a builder image specialised for your docs-as-code workflow.
 Pre-install and configure your docs-as-code tools in the image.
 Finally, use them in synergy in a build and test pipeline.

-## You'll need
+### You'll need

-+ some written content in markdown format
+1. some written content in markdown format
-+ a free Github Account
+1. a free Github Account

 That's it!

 ## 1 Create a builder image for docs-as-code

-### 1.1 Create a Git repository
+### 1.1 Create a Git repository for the builder image

 Create a [new public repository](https://github.com/new) for the builder image.